adithyactrl/Arduino-Ultrasonic-Radar/README.md

 The servo continuously sweeps the ultrasonic sensor across an angle, allowing the system to scan its surroundings and detect objects at different positions.

  ## Features

-- 180° real-time scanning
-- Distance measurement using ultrasonic sensing
+- 📡 Real-time obstacle detection using the HC-SR04 ultrasonic sensor
-- Servo-controlled radar sweep
+- 🔄 180° servo-based radar scanning
+- 🟢 Green LED indicates a safe distance
+- 🔴 Red LED indicates a nearby obstacle
+- 🔊 Buzzer provides audible proximity alerts
-- Live obstacle detection
+- 🖥️ Live radar visualization using Processing

 ## Components Used
 - Arduino Uno